 Traditionally, this stew is made with beef or lamb.
 But, you can also make this Persian eggplant stew vegetarian, too.
 As the recipe shows, yellow split peas are included in this delicious stew.
 If you are not adding meat to it, add ½ cup yellow split peas instead of ¼ cup.

-Persian Eggplant Stew with Sour Grapes (khoresh bademjan ba ghooreh)
+Persian Eggplant Stew (khoresh bademjan)

 Persian Eggplant Stew (khoresh bademjan ba ghooreh) is a classic Persian stew made with fresh eggplant, tomatoes, yellow split peas and pickled sour grapes.
+It's a Persian recipe that is served with basmati rice.

 Ingredients